Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 6. Less Expensive

-A home birth is relatively low-cost compared to a hospital birth.
-A planned home birth might cost about one-third of the hospital birth’s cost.
-Call some of your local midwives for pricing and ask about insurance coverage.
-You can save a lot of money by choosing a home birth, and you could then use that extra money for diapers, wipes, a stroller, clothing, and all the other baby necessities.
+A home birth is generally less expensive than a hospital birth.
+A planned home birth might cost about one-third of the cost of a hospital birth.
+Contact some of your local midwives for pricing information and inquire about their insurance coverage.
+You can save a significant amount of money by choosing a home birth, and then use that extra money for essentials like diapers, wipes, a stroller, clothing, and all the other baby necessities.

 In some hospitals, the baby is cleaned and evaluated immediately after delivery in a warming unit, preventing mothers from spending time with the baby right after birth.
 For a home birth, cleaning and evaluation are done in your arms.
 The first hour after birth is the golden hour, and it’s the perfect time to bond by holding your baby skin-to-skin and start breastfeeding.